 Athena Professional is a dedicated Learning and Development consultancy led by Nicola Jones.
 A former barrister, Nicola has over 20 years of experience designing and delivering outstanding learning.
 Through their award-winning blended learning programmes, the consultancy helps individuals and organisations to own their authentic sense of purpose and contribution.

 With strong community ties to Lumina Learning, Nicola has previously worked with our world-class tools to deliver learning and development solutions, with collaborations on previous award submissions to the ABP.
-Indeed, Athena Professional has been twice crowned the winners of the Excellence in Training & Coaching category, in 2016 and 2017 and are listed as finalists for the 2021 Excellence in Learning award.
+Indeed, Athena Professional has been twice crowned the winners of the Excellence in Training & Coaching category, in 2016 and 2017 and mostly recent won the Excellence In Learning Interventions Award in 2021.
 An outline of their submission for the 2021 award based on the LawNet Business Skills 101 Programme is given below.